jtp184/lil_blaster/RASPI_SETUP.md

 # Setting up Raspberry Pi

-This is a simple start guide to setting up Raspberry Pi for use with taptag
+This is a simple start guide to setting up Raspberry Pi for use with LilBlaster

 ## Flashing